 Meanwhile, companies in Huawei's supply chain could suffer, and chipmaker Broadcom has adjusted its revenue forecast, as it predicts lower sales due to the ongoing issues with Huawei.

-Should I buy a P30 or P30 Pro (or any Huawei phone)?
+Should I buy a P30 or Mate 30 (or any Huawei phone)?

-It's been indignant in the face of the bans, with its P30 Pro price holding firm.
-Considering it was launched four months ago, that's unusually bold for Android smartphone pricing.
-Its CEO has also claimed that Huawei's new operating system, whatever it ends up being called will be faster than Android.
+It's been indignant in the face of the bans, with its P30 Pro price holding firm for a long time after launch.
+Its CEO has also claimed that Huawei's new operating system will be faster than Android.

-The brand has also opened its largest flagship store outside China, in Madrid, hitting the point home that it’s serious about its European, and the US sanctions placed against it won’t change that.
+The brand has also opened its largest flagship store outside China, in Madrid, hitting the point home that it’s serious about its European operations, and the US sanctions placed against it won’t change that.

-Huawei has, additionally, confirmed it will be rolling out the Android Q update to the P30 Pro (and a number of its other handsets) too, and that apps and services won’t be switched off for existing Huawei devices, which guarantees a degree of future-proofing for the flagship.
+Huawei has, additionally, confirmed it will be rolling out the Android 10 update to the P30 Pro (and a number of its other handsets) too, and that apps and services won’t be switched off for existing (pre-mate 30) Huawei devices, which guarantees a degree of future-proofing for the flagship.

-In turn, we can’t categorically say whether you should or shouldn’t buy a P30 Pro, or another Huawei smartphone, but things are looking up for the tech giant, as its latest flagships - the Huawei Mate 30 and Huawei Mate 30 Pro - were forced to launch without access to Google's apps and services.
+In turn, we can’t categorically say whether you should or shouldn’t buy a P30 Pro, or another Huawei smartphone, but things aren't looking good for the tech giant, as its latest flagships - the Huawei Mate 30 and Huawei Mate 30 Pro - were forced to launch without access to Google's apps and services.

-The recent ban lifting means there's a real chance that negotiations can be entered into with the US government, allowing the brand to prove itself 'safe' and move out from the middle of the trade war between China and the US.
-This is far from certain, but things certainly look a lot less bleak for the brand, especially if Trump's statement that Huawei could included in a trade deal with China turns out to be true.
+There's a chance that negotiations can be entered into with the US government, allowing the brand to prove itself 'safe' and move out from the middle of the trade war between China and the US.

 Google has also confirmed that it's ‘reviewing’ the situation, and the implications of the US sanctions – it doesn’t want to limit the reach of its Android ecosystem, and US brands like Qualcomm are going to be severely impacted by the Huawei restrictions, so will likely lobby to have this decision re-examined.